Olivia Rodrigo: Influences

+Rodrigo's major influences include Taylor Swift (left) and Lorde (right).

-Rodrigo has named Taylor Swift and Lorde as her idols and primary musical inspirations, and once dubbed herself Swift's biggest fan "in the whole world".
-Rodrigo later went on to give interpolation credits to Swift and Jack Antonoff on her song "1 Step Forward, 3 Steps Back" and retroactively credited Swift, Antonoff and Annie Clark on her song "Deja Vu".
+In 2021, Rodrigo named Taylor Swift and Lorde as her idols and primary musical inspirations, and called herself Swift's biggest fan "in the whole world".
+Rodrigo gave interpolation credits to Swift and Jack Antonoff on her song "1 Step Forward, 3 Steps Back" and retroactively credited Swift, Antonoff, and St. Vincent on her song "Deja Vu".
+Media outlets have suggested that a dispute over these credits caused a rift between Rodrigo and Swift.

 She said the White Stripes' Elephant is the album she listens to most, and called band member Jack White her "hero of all heroes" in 2022.
-Other stated influences on Rodrigo's debut studio album included Alanis Morissette, Kacey Musgraves, Fiona Apple, St. Vincent, Cardi B, Gwen Stefani, Avril Lavigne, Billie Eilish, Halsey, Gracie Abrams, Lily Allen, and Lana Del Rey.
-Guts was primarily inspired by her punk and alternative rock influences, including Babes in Toyland and Rage Against the Machine.
+Rodrigo has also expressed admiration for Beyoncé, saying she was "enamored" by the singer's performance of "If I Were a Boy" at the Grammys.
+Other stated influences on Rodrigo's debut studio album include Alanis Morissette, Kacey Musgraves, Fiona Apple, St. Vincent, Cardi B, Gwen Stefani, Avril Lavigne, Lily Allen, and Lana Del Rey.
+Guts was primarily inspired by her punk and alternative rock influences, ranging from Babes in Toyland and Rage Against the Machine.
+For You Seem Pretty Sad for a Girl So in Love, she was influenced by post-punk bands and has cited the Cure, New Order, Depeche Mode, and Siouxsie and the Banshees.
+She has also called Kathleen Hanna of Bikini Kill and Courtney Love of Hole her "heroes".

 Songwriting and voice

 Rodrigo's voice type is soprano.
-Media outlets generally describe her music as pop, pop rock, alt-pop, teen pop, indie pop, pop-punk, power pop, and 1990s alternative rock.
+Media outlets generally describe her music as pop, rock, and folk.
+Her musical style has been labeled more specifically as alternative pop, bedroom pop, folk-pop, indie pop, pop-punk, pop rock, indie rock, power pop, post-punk, new wave, and teen pop.
 Rodrigo stated that she wants to be a songwriter and not "the biggest pop star that ever lived", and she chose to sign with Interscope/Geffen Records because its CEO John Janick praised her songwriting, not her "potential star quality".
 Music journalist Laura Snapes called Rodrigo a "flag-bearer" for a new wave of songwriters who incline towards power ballads "that are as emotional as ever, but project that emotion inward, trading bombast for hush", and described her musical style as rooted in heartache, mental health, and sadness, without being melodramatic, expressing more realistic perspectives than resilient.